Mark-Ball/portfolio-site/README.md

 - Netlify is used for web-hosting.

 # Project Management

-Trello was used to track the progress of tasks within the project.
-A series of screenshots representing a timeline of the project is provided below.

 ## Wireframes
 Wireframes were created for each page for mobile and desktop screen widths during the planning phase of the project.
 Considering that four HTML pages were required, this meant that eight wireframes were created in total.
 These are presented below.